AnnikaV9/hackchat-pyclient/README.md

 ```

-Termcolor color and style compatibility will vary on different terminals.
+Color and style compatibility will vary on different terminals.